-FREEWHEEL CONTROL - Disengages transmission for pushing or slowly towing the tractor with the engine off.
-SERVICE REMINDER/HOUR METER - Indicates when service is required for the engine and mower.
+(M) FREEWHEEL CONTROL - Disengages transmission for pushing or slowly towing the tractor with the engine off.

+(P) SERVICE REMINDER/HOUR METER - Indicates when service is required for the engine and mower.

 The operation of any tractor can result in foreign objects thrown into the eyes, which can result in severe eye damage.
 Always wear safety glasses or eye shields while operating your tractor or performing any adjustments or repairs.
-We recommend a wide vision safety mask over spectacles or standard safety glasses.
+We recommend standard safety glasses or a wide vision safety mask worn over spectacles.